 Erin also is an accomplished trial lawyer.
-She has tried several cases before juries and in arbitration, and has successfully has obtained numerous defense summary judgment rulings and other favorable resolutions in state and federal court.
+She has tried several cases before juries and in arbitration, and has obtained numerous defense summary judgment rulings and other favorable resolutions in state and federal court.
 Erin led the trial team that obtained a complete dismissal for Oracle in OFCCP v.
 Oracle, a high-stakes systemic compensation discrimination case that garnered national media attention and earned Erin and her team recognition as "Litigators of the Week" by the American Lawyer and a 2021 Employment MVP by Law360.

 Erin's clients include leading technology and Fortune 500 companies, including: Oracle, Facebook, Microsoft, Netflix, Pinterest, PayPal, Sony Interactive Entertainment, NVIDIA, Airbnb, SiriusXM, Dropbox, Amgen, Dolby, Splunk, Morgan Stanley, Bank of America, Citigroup, and Seagate Technology.

 Erin is currently a member of the Board of Directors of the Bar Association of San Francisco, a faculty member with the Institute for Workplace Equality (IWE), and frequently speaks on California and national employment law issues, including for IWE, the ABA, the Practicing Law Institute (PLI) and the American Employment Legal Council (AELC).
 She was formerly the management chair of the ABA Equal Employment Opportunity Committee.
 She has published numerous articles on employment law in publications around the country, including the ABA Journal of Law & Employment Law.
 She also provides employment law training and conducts internal investigations on employment-related matters.